rslayday/m2c2kit-integration-guides/docs/authorization_guide.md

-# <span style="text-decoration:underline;">Getting Started - Authorization</span>
+# <span style="text-decoration:underline;">Getting Started - Authorization to Access Data</span>

-## Note: This authorization process will need to be completed by each team member who wants to use the Jupyter Notebook.
+### This guide is for the authorization process to use the Jupyter Notebook, which is needed to access the cognitive assessment data.
+It outlines the steps that need to be completed by each team member who plans to pull this data.

-### If you are an external collaborator outside of PSU and you have not yet contacted us, please reach out to us immediately at m2c2@psu.edu and do not proceed.
+**If you are an external collaborator outside of PSU and you have yet to contact us, please reach out to us immediately at m2c2@psu.edu and do not proceed.**

 * Go to this URL: [https://prod.m2c2kit.com/docs#/authentication/sign_up_auth_register_post](https://prod.m2c2kit.com/docs#/authentication/sign_up_auth_register_post)